galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 ## Features alignment

 This step performs feature alignment after clustering and retention time correction.
 The peaks clustered across samples are grouped based on the given tolerances to create an aligned feature table, connecting identical features across samples.
-Among tolerances, the `Minimal occurrence in samples` parameter can be used to control in at least how many samples a feature has to be detected in order to be included in the aligned feature table.
-This allows us to preserve only peaks that appear really consistenly across the samples.
+Among tolerances, the `Minimal occurrence in samples` parameter can be used to control at least in how many samples a feature has to be detected in order to be included in the aligned feature table.
+This allows us to preserve only peaks that appear really consistently across the samples.

 > <details-title> Algorithm details </details-title>
 >
 > To properly align features, we repeat the model-based search to determine the retention time cutoff and group features accordingly.
 Within each feature group, we employ kernel density estimators to assess the m/z and retention time dimensions, potentially leading to further divisions within the group.
 The resulting groups represent aligned features across all profiles.
 From each group, we extract the median m/z and median retention time as representative characteristic values for the features.
-This information is recorded in an aligned feature table (for practical pruposes, separated to three tables), which includes the median m/z, median retention time, m/z range, and intensities in each profile for every feature.
+This information is recorded in an aligned feature table (for practical purposes, separated into three tables), which includes the median m/z, median retention time, m/z range, and intensities in each profile for every feature.
 >
 > **TODO** add picture? - taking medians from values in a group
 >